p360-workshop/DevDays-2020/kafka/README.md

     ```sh
     $ ./kafka-console-consumer --topic streams-wordcount-output --from-beginning --bootstrap-server localhost:9092  --property print.key=true --property value.deserializer=org.apache.kafka.common.serialization.LongDeserializer
     ```
+    **Please Note:** This command will not return any results at the moment as there is no data aggregated.
+Once we run our word count code below, results will be      displayed in this terminal.

 ### Running Kafka Streaming application to perform real time aggregation & store data into output kafka topic